Authorities: Woman who left newborn in woods in ‘93 charged

 CHARDON, Ohio (AP) - Authorities in Ohio say a woman who put her newborn baby boy in a garbage bag and left him in a wooded area in 1993 has been charged with aggravated murder after detectives tracked her down using familial DNA.

-Geauga County Sheriff Scott Hildenbrand at a news conference Thursday announced the arrest of 49-year-old Gail Eastwood-Ritchey, of the Cleveland suburb of Euclid.
-Hildenbrand says Eastwood-Ritchey “admitted to a similar crime two years prior.”
+Geauga County Sheriff Scott Hildenbrand announced Thursday at a news conference the arrest of 49-year-old Gail Eastwood-Ritchey, of the Cleveland suburb of Euclid.
+Hildenbrand adds that Eastwood-Ritchey “admitted to a similar crime two years prior.”

 It’s unclear whether Eastwood-Ritchey has an attorney.
 She was indicted Thursday.